anshuldante/my-reminder-app/README.md

 * [Testing with Doze and App Standby](https://developer.android.com/training/monitoring-device-state/doze-standby#testing_doze_and_app_standby)
 * [Creating a simple alarm app](https://learntodroid.com/how-to-create-a-simple-alarm-clock-app-in-android/)

+## Help Needed

+- With project structure and modularisation
+- With screen appearance
+- With screen design

 ## TODO (high priority)

 * ~~Switch to LiveData from Observable if things don't work as expected.~~